tejaswini0-0/bigggan-imagegen/README.md

 We are using **BigGAN via the `pytorch-pretrained-gans` library** by Luke Melas-Kyriazi, which provides a standardized interface for loading and using pretrained GANs in PyTorch.

-This approach allows us to:

-- Easily sample class-conditional images.
-- Use a unified API for various GAN architectures.
-- Rapidly prototype and visualize GAN outputs with minimal setup.

 ---

 ## 🚀 Installation